Chester County Drunk Driving Lawyer

 This law is known as the Pennsylvania Dram Shop Law, and includes private events as well as public bars and restaurants.
 Further, if an obviously intoxicated person is served more alcohol, then begins a fight with another, the injured person may sue under Pennsylvania’s Dram Shop Law.
 Strangely enough, if the same visibly intoxicated person continues to be served by a restaurant, bar or private event bartender, then is injured after falling down, the intoxicated person is allowed to sue under Pennsylvania’s Dram Shop Law as well.

-Our team of Chester County Accident Lawyers fights for victims of drunk driving and Dram Shop violations thorough out Pennsylvania.
-Our accident lawyer legal team is based in West Chester PA and is aggressive in pursuing claims against a drunk driver and responsible bar that has contributed to a serious accident in PA including Chester County, Delaware County, Bucks County, Berks County, Lancaster County, Montgomery County or Philadelhpia.
+Our team of West Chester PA Accident Lawyers fights for victims of drunk driving and Dram Shop violations thorough out Pennsylvania.
+Our accident lawyer legal team is based in West Chester PA and is aggressive in pursuing claims against a drunk driver and responsible bar that has contributed to a serious accident in PA including Chester County, Delaware County, Bucks County, Berks County, Lancaster County, Montgomery County or Philadelphia.

 How the Dram Shop Law Could Affect a Privately Hosted Party